nginx/unit-docs/source/news/2022/unit-1.29.0-released.rst

 New Variables
 *************

-With version 1.29.0, we also add a new variable: :samp:`$request_time` stores the request's processing time on Unit in seconds.
+With version 1.29.0, we also add a new variable: :samp:`$request_time` records the number of seconds it took Unit to process the request.
 The timer sets off when the request reaches a Unit listener and stops when Unit sends the response to the client.
 Everything in between, e. g. in-app processing time, reading static assets, or finding the correct route on Unit, adds to the timer.

 ***********************************